Rektoff/RustBlock-Outpost/README.md

 # RustBlock Developer Outpost

-Here [Rektoff](https://twitter.com/rektoff_xyz) presents a knowledge base about the Rust blockchain development ecosystem.
+Here [Rektoff](https://twitter.com/rektoff_xyz) presents an hybrid outpost for Rust blockchain developers.
 We saw a demand in the last months and got a lot of requests to create something related.
 So here it is!

 Any help would be rewarded soon.
-Let's build a foundation of new rustecean-based applications in blockchain field.
+Let's build a foundation of new rustecean-based applications in web3 field.

 <h5>Disclaimer<h5>